ddc-java-20/farkle/work/inventory-of-endpoints.md

 ### GET /farkle/games

-I want all of the games I played, and how many I won.
+I want all the games I played, and how many I won.

 ### GET /farkle/games/current-user/{key}